Doctors Note Logo

 Gynecomastia: Medical Causes of Male Breast Tissue Growth — and When Doctors Investigate Further

-Gynecomastia is the benign enlargement of male breast tissue caused by an imbalance between estrogen and testosterone.
-It commonly affects newborns, adolescents, and older men, but can also result from medications, systemic illnesses, or genetic conditions.
-Many cases resolve on their own or improve with lifestyle changes and medical therapies.
-However, warning signs such as rapid growth, pain, breast asymmetry, or nipple discharge warrant prompt evaluation, which may include hormone testing, imaging, and sometimes a biopsy.
+Gynecomastia is the benign enlargement of male breast tissue caused by a hormonal imbalance between estrogen and testosterone.
+It most commonly affects newborns, adolescents, and older men, but can also be triggered by certain medications, systemic illnesses, or genetic conditions.
+Many cases resolve naturally or improve with lifestyle adjustments and medical therapy.
+However, warning signs—such as rapid growth, pain, breast asymmetry, or nipple discharge—require prompt evaluation through hormone testing, imaging, and occasionally a biopsy.

-Because gynecomastia can stem from a wide range of causes—some harmless, others requiring medical attention—identifying your specific pattern of symptoms is the critical first step.
-Take a free, instant, online symptom check to clarify what may be driving your symptoms and confidently navigate your next steps in care.
+Because gynecomastia can stem from many possible causes—ranging from harmless to serious—pinpointing your specific symptom pattern is the essential first step.
+Take a free, instant, online symptom check to clarify what may be driving your symptoms and confidently navigate your path forward.

 answer background